Union Stock Yards: Decline and current use

 The prosperity of the stockyards was due to both the concentration of railroads and the evolution of refrigerated railroad cars.
 Its decline was due to further advances in post–World War II transportation and distribution.
 Direct sales of livestock from breeders to packers, facilitated by advancement in interstate trucking, made it cheaper to slaughter animals where they were raised and excluded the intermediary stockyards.
 At first, the major meatpacking companies resisted change, but Swift and Armour both surrendered and vacated their plants in the Yards in the 1950s.

 In 1971, the area bounded by Pershing Road, Ashland, Halsted, and 47th Street became The Stockyards Industrial Park.
 The neighborhood to the west and south of the industrial park is still known as Back of the Yards, and is still home to a thriving immigrant population.

 Gate

 A remnant of the Union Stock Yard Gate still arches over Exchange Avenue, next to the firefighters' memorial, and can be seen by those driving along Halsted Street.
+The gate was named a Chicago Landmark in 1972, and a National Historic Landmark in 1981.
+In addition to a Chicago Landmark plaque nearby, a historical marker with a history of the Stock Yards is immediately next to the gate.
+Another plaque affixed to the inside of the gate itself tells the story of the "Fallen 21," the firefighters who died in the Chicago Union Stock Yards Fire of 1910.

 This limestone gate, marking the entrance to the stockyards, survives as one of the few relics of Chicago's heritage of livestock and meatpacking.
 The bovine head decoration over the central arch is thought to represent "Sherman", a prize-winning bull named after John B. Sherman, a founder of the Union Stock Yard and Transit Company.
-The gate is a designated U.S. National Historic Landmark.